What every best space heater has

 Does noise matter to you?
 Reports indicate that most modern space heaters are very good or excellent when it comes to keeping noise-levels reasonable, and that includes models with the most powerful fans.
 Still, if you will be using the space heater in an area where quiet is important, look for models that have the best feedback regarding noise.

 Do you need consistent heat?
 Many owners rely on a space heater to deliver consistent heat, oftentimes while sleeping at night.
 However, experts from the Consumer Product Safety Commission (CPSC) strongly recommend that you never go to sleep with a space heater still operating.
 For bedrooms, that makes oil-filled radiator space heaters a better choice.
 They are slower to warm up than other types of space heaters, but they retain heat much longer -- hours after they are turned off.
 Models with timers that turn the heater on and off at preset intervals (such as in the morning or at bedtime) provide added convenience.

 Do you care what the heater looks like?
 If a space heater is used only occasionally or in private areas of the home (or office), appearance might not matter much.
 For some, though, an unattractive heater isn't ideal.
-For aesthetes, design may be worth a higher price.
+For aesthetes, a nicer design may be worth a higher price.